 Public Health Activities - We may use and disclose your protected health information to public

 health authorities or government agencies for reporting certain diseases,

 injuries, illnesses, and events as required by law.
 For example, we may

 disclose your medical information to a local government agency in order

 to assist the agency during the investigation of an outbreak of disease

 Victims of Abuse, Neglect, or Domestic Violence - We may disclose your protected health information to other government

-suspected abuse, neglect, or domestic violence.
-We will only disclose
+agencies to report suspected abuse, neglect, or domestic violence.
+We

 Lawsuits and Legal Actions - We may disclose your protected health information in response to a court